david-cortes/poismf/README.md

 # Poisson Factorization

 Very fast and memory-efficient non-negative matrix factorization for sparse counts data, based on Poisson likelihood with regularization.
-The algorithm is described in ["Fast Non-Bayesian Poisson Factorization for Implicit-Feedback Recommendations"](http://arxiv.org/abs/1811.01908).
+The algorithm is described in ["Fast Non-Bayesian Poisson Factorization for Implicit-Feedback Recommendations"](http://arxiv.org/abs/1811.01908) [*To be updated after last additions*].

-The model is similar to [Hierarchical Poisson Factorization](https://arxiv.org/abs/1311.1704), but uses regularization instead of a bayesian hierarchical structure, and is fit through proximal gradient iteration instead of coordinate ascent, resulting in a procedure which, for larger datasets, can be more than 400x faster than HPF as implemented in the [hpfrec](https://www.github.com/david-cortes/hpfrec) package, and 15x faster than implicit-ALS as implemented in the package [implicit](https://github.com/benfred/implicit).
+The model is similar to [Hierarchical Poisson Factorization](https://arxiv.org/abs/1311.1704), but uses regularization instead of a bayesian hierarchical structure, and is fit through gradient-based methods instead of coordinate ascent.

-(Alternatively, can also use L1 regularization or a mixture of L1 and L2, and use a conjugate gradient method instead of proximal gradient)

 The implementation is in C with interfaces for Python and R.

 # Update 2020-23-05

 The conjugate gradient method in this package has been reworked, and it's no longer susceptible to failed optimizations.
-Using the conjugate gradient method coupled with large numbers of iterations is now very competitive in terms of both quality and speed against other methods such as HPF, but it's nowhere near as fast as the proximal gradient version.
+Using the conjugate gradient method coupled with large numbers of iterations is now very competitive in terms of both quality and speed against HPF (Bayesian version), but it's nowhere near as fast as the proximal gradient version.

 # Model description